Australia Is Tipping Point In Swine Flu Outbreak

 Even as they debate the future of the health system, that system is monitoring a more immediate threat.
 The World Health Organization is now convinced that we face a flu pandemic, though officials have not declared it.
 NPR's Richard Knox reports on the effort not to overreact to swine flu.

-Dr. KEIJI FUKUDA (Chief Flu Expert, World Health Organization): We are getting really very close to knowing that we are in a pandemic situation or declaring that we are in a pandemic situation.
+KEIJI FUKUDA: We are getting really very close to knowing that we are in a pandemic situation or declaring that we are in a pandemic situation.

 KNOX: Fukuda stresses that the vast majority of people who get the new flu recover on their own, but there are some troubling differences between this and ordinary flu.